The Origins of Judaism (book): Dietary laws (kashrut)

 Adler finds abundant literary evidence of Jewish and Roman awareness of many Torah-based dietary restrictions—such as taboos against consuming pork, animal blood, and scaleless fish—in the first century CE.
 The archaeological record shows negligible remains of pig bones at first-century Judean sites, while contemporaneous non-Judean sites have considerable presence of pig bones.
 Similarly, almost all fish bones at Judean sites from this period belonged to fish with fins and scales.
 Additional literary evidence from the Dead Sea Scrolls, Roman authors, and biblical apocrypha suggests some observance of these rules in the first and second centuries BCE.

 In contrast, Adler finds that texts before the second century BCE show "no indications that Judeans might have possessed any set of restrictions on their diet".
-Though the Bible does contain condemnations of the consumption of blood and pigs, Adler argues that these condemnations apply to cultic practices of Yahweh worship, rather than everyday regulations for the general public.
+Though the Bible does contain condemnations of the consumption of blood and pigs, Adler argues that—outside of the Pentateuch itself—condemnations of eating specific foods in Hebrew Bible texts that predate the middle of the second century BCE refer to their consumption by priests or as part of cultic practices, rather than everyday regulations for the general public.
 Iron Age Israelite assemblages contained low proportions of pig bones, though this was common of other Levantine cultures, aside from the Philistines.
 A substantial finding of catfish bones from the Persian period in the Givati Parking Lot dig site indicates consumption of non-kosher fish.